 Have you noticed a recent change in how your veins look?
 Are they spreading out like spider webs or creating a bump under your skin?
 And have you experienced any discomfort related to these veins?
-Sclerotherapy can be the perfect solution to these problems.
-If you believe that you are suffering from varicose or spider veins, the professionals at Reflections Skin & Laser Center in Cartersville, GA can you with any questions and concerns regarding sclerotherapy.
+Sclerotherapy for varicose veins can be the perfect solution to these problems.
+If you believe that you are suffering from varicose or spider veins, the professionals at Reflections Skin & Laser Center in Cartersville, GA can help you with any questions and concerns regarding sclerotherapy for varicose veins.

 What Are Varicose Vein and Spider Vein?

 Varicose veins and spider veins are both conditions that arise when veins suffer from weakened or faulty valves and vessel wall functioning (commonly known as venous insufficiency).
 In order for blood to return to the heart, the vein walls and valves act as pumps to direct bloodstream circulation.
 When they lose their elasticity and functioning, blood fails to flow in the correct direction.
-The result is a buildup of blood in these malfunctioning veins.
+Sclerotherapy for Varicose Veins will most likely be the cure for this.
+The result is a buildup of blood in these malfunctioning veins so this is when sclerotherapy and blood clots treatments are advised.
 But how are varicose veins and spider veins different?